 Any variation of collaborating or copying programming lab assignments is prohibited.
 The assignment must be 100% your own work.
 Changing a few variables around to make them look different won't fool me.
 And if it does fool me, you probably had to change so many things that you knew enough to do it yourself in the first place.

 You can talk about the modules all day long off-line if you wish.
 This rule only applies to lab assignments.
-There is a place to ask for help with homework: the Public Discussions labeled for that purpose or the STEM Success Center.
+There is a place to ask for help with homework: the public Discussions labeled for that purpose or the STEM Success Center.
 I will spend hours helping you each week, both individually, and in groups.
-You can even answer each other's questions in the Public Discussions.
-If I think you are giving too much information away, I'll edit your post.
-So there is no reason to ask your fiancée or your cousin's neighbor's lead guitarist.
+You can even answer each other's questions in the Discussions.

 If you accept help from someone who is not trained to teach without giving away the answer, it will short-circuit your learning process -- you will actually become weaker.
 Now, you don't have to agree with me - but you do have to follow the rule.
-If you want to take a class where you get to solve problems in groups, there are other sections with instructors who have that option.
-But if you stay in this class, you are agreeing to do the lab assignments on your own or with help from us, here, in this course's public forum.
+If you stay in this class, you are agreeing to do the lab assignments on your own or with help from us, here, in this course's public forums.

-For those of you wishing to give help, please do not give away the answer.
+For those of you wishing to give help, please do not give away the answer directly.
 Either tell the person where they can look to find the solution, give them a general idea or ask them to ask me.
 Don't post actual assignment code.